Maui (Moana): Story concept and writing

 Maui's song "You're Welcome" was originally intended to be sung by Moana upon first meeting Maui.
-Musker explained that in an early draft Moana idolised Maui, so she sang a song to motivate him into action by reminding him of his many great feats.
+Musker explained that in an early draft Moana idolized Maui, so she sang a song to motivate him into action by reminding him of his many great feats.
 The song was later transferred to Maui once his egotistical personality had been conceived.
 The ending of Moana went through many revisions before reaching the final version.
 In a previous ending, Moana and Maui teamed up to fight the lava monster Te Ka, with Maui mainly being the character who defeated her.
 Bush said this was changed because Moana needed to be the star of the final act: "We really wanted to get Maui out of the way for that moment".

 Character design

 Musker and Clements began making trips to Polynesia in 2011.
 This led to the establishment of a group named the Oceanic Trust that was formed of cultural advisors from various islands such as Samoa, Tahiti, Mo'orea, and Fiji.
 The trust provided detailed feedback at all levels of the film's development and shaped Maui's final design.
 Early character art depicted Maui with a shorter stature and a bald head but this was abandoned following feedback from the trust, which resulted in a broader frame and thick, flowing hair.
 Upon seeing the original sketch, Tahitian cultural practitioner Hinano Murphy advised that it was important for Maui to have hair because this was his mana, his power as a demigod.
 Maui's full head of hair was initially considered to be a technical challenge, but the bald design was abandoned.
 Character art director Bill Schwab wanted to push his design creatively to make him "both funny and powerful simultaneously", while also balancing the contrasting proportions of Maui's and Moana's sizes.
 To ensure authenticity in Maui's design, the designers conducted research into Polynesian designs, including materials, patterns, and dyes used in clothing and tattoo designs.
 Maui's tattoos were created following a careful study of the tattoos of Samoan chiefs.
 Clements said that the tattoos recount Maui's life by depicting his great deeds and victories.
 When development artist Sue Nichols created drawings of Maui's tattoos coming to life, Musker and Clements thought it was a great idea to exploit the animation by giving Maui animated tattoos.
-They visualised Maui as a demigod with matching superhero proportions who would be capable of pulling islands from the sea and battling monsters so they designed him as a strong, larger than life caricature: "a big, solid man-mountain kind of a guy".
+They visualized Maui as a demigod with matching superhero proportions who would be capable of pulling islands from the sea and battling monsters so they designed him as a strong, larger than life caricature: "a big, solid man-mountain kind of a guy".
 His magical fish hook was inscribed with intricate detail to give the impression of recounting his exploits going back thousands of years.